mpetrinidev/yadl/README.md

 ## Limitations
 It writes log records into a SQL Server Database using batch sizes or when the timer reaches the end.
 You can use this project to getting started to write log records wherever you want.

+##

+👍 Feel free to file an issue to ask a question, propose a new feature or if anything is not working as expected